MicrosoftDocs/visualstudio-docs/docs/ide/visual-csharp-intellisense.md

 A red wavy underline appears under each undefined identifier.
 When you rest the mouse pointer on the identifier, an error message appears in a tooltip.
 To display the appropriate options, you can use one of the following procedures:

 - Click the undefined identifier.
-A **Quick Action** light bulb appears under the identifier.
+A **Quick Actions** light bulb appears under the identifier.
 Click the light bulb.

 - Click the undefined identifier, and then press **Ctrl**+**.** (**Ctrl** + period).